How Navratri Fast Helps You To Detoxify The Body

 Jaggery instead of regular sugar

-During fasting instead of consuming regular sugar try jaggery which is unrefined sugar product.
+During fasting instead of consuming regular sugar try jaggery which is an unrefined sugar product.
 Jaggery is definitely a healthier option for sugar which will improve your digestion and give you energy for day to day work.

-Rock salt, or sendha namak is the purest form of salt owing to its unprocessed form, is used during fasting which has cooling properties as compared to other salts.
+Rock salt or sendha namak is the purest form of salt owing to its unprocessed form, is used during fasting which has cooling properties as compared to other salts.
 It is low in sodium and high in potassium hence helps to keep a balance of electrolytes in the body without affecting the blood pressure levels.

-Always eat handful of Dry fruits
+Always eat a handful of dry fruits